SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 that provides default values for all of its properties and does not provide at least one initializer itself.
 This default initializer is described in :ref:`Initialization_DefaultInitializers`.
-Where available, the default initializer has the same access level as the type it initializes.
+The default initializer has the same access level as the type it initializes.

 .. note::